Updated July 2020

 Since Google now gives 15Gb for free, it’s obvious that NAS will never pay off if 15Gb is enough for you.
 The situation changes as your appetite grows.
-Note: the pay off period of 3 years or longer is a flop.
-It’s long enough to expect price reduction in Google Drive and there’s a good chance something wrong might happen with your hard drive.
-Table shows, that cloud is the best option if your photo archive is up to 1TB.
-And, actually, that the majority of photographers.
-Although, Google has a pretty big tier from 1TB all the way to the 10TB (so both 10001Gb and 10TB will cost you $100/month).
+Note: the payoff period of 3 years or longer is a flop.
+It’s long enough to expect price reductions in Google Drive and there’s a good chance something wrong might happen to your hard drive.
+The table shows that cloud is the best option if your photo archive is up to 1TB.
+And, actually, that applies to the majority of photographers.
+However, Google has a pretty big tier from 1TB all the way to the 10TB (so both 10001Gb and 10TB will cost you $100/month).

-I assume, that many of people reading this post won’t be satisfied by a cheap NAS.
-They want a robust device with extendable functionality and really enterprise level performance.
+I assume that many people reading this post won’t be satisfied with a cheap NAS.
+They want a robust device with extendable functionality and really enterprise-level performance.
 I know what you’re thinking.
 Synology has those things in their product line.
 This table represents how the situation changes when you purchase a better NAS device (Synology DiskStation DS1513+ for $800, for example).

 Test #3.
 NAS vs. MEGA

-Not only it offers insane 50Gb for free, but the increase in price is much more subtle.
+Not only does it offer insane 50Gb for free, but the increase in price is much more subtle.
 Here’s a very descriptive chart:

-With such a reasonable pricing MEGA can be viable even after 1TB tier.
-I bet you can see this completely red right column from your Synology headquarter, Mr. Vic Hsu :)
+With such reasonable pricing, MEGA can be viable even after 1TB tier.

 Well, though you already have a great offer from cloud storage providers, when it comes to large volumes of data there is nothing better than Network Attached Storage.
 It has also other benefits some people will find valuable.
-Anyway, cloud is already extremely close, and, perhaps, one might find that it’s higher cost is fully compensated by redundancy and easiness.
+Anyway, the cloud is already extremely close, and, perhaps, one might find that its higher cost is fully compensated by multiple features and ease.
 Hope, this chart will help you to make the right decision.